lukeczapla/mclosure/README.md

-The program [DNAServer](https://github.com/lukeczapla/DNAServer) presents a web application frontend to these simulation programs for visualizing the resulting graphs and data and will automate running the command-line, though each program in bin will output a help screen describing the parameters to each command-line executable.
+The program [DNAServer](https://github.com/lukeczapla/DNAServer) presents a web application frontend to these simulation programs for visualizing the resulting graphs and data and will automate running the command-line.
+However, each program in bin will output a help screen describing the parameters to each command-line executable and the example folder has sample input files.